In this article

 Where is gelatin used?

-Gelatin is still widely used by the food and cosmetics industry.
-Typical use cases are:
+Gelatin is still widely used by the food and cosmetics industries.
+Typical use cases include:

 Gelatin use in cosmetics

-Used in shampoos, face masks, and other cosmetics.
+Used in shampoos, face masks, and other cosmetic products.

 Gelatin use in food